Huawei-APAC-Professional-Services/hwcloud-codearts-workshop-v2/workshop/04_Configure_CI_Pipeline.md

 This section guides you on testing the CI pipeline by commit changes to the CodeArts Repo to automatically trigger the CI pipeline.

-1. From your local machine, navigate to your source code directory and locate the ```./pipeline-deployment/project/index.php``` file.
+1. Navigate to the CodeArts Repo management console, open your source code directory and locate the ```./pipeline-deployment/project/index.php``` file.
 Modify the source code to deploy a web application with **red color background**, uncomment the line that marked as red color code.

     ```
     header {